NDSGH/Python41_Homework/README.md

-To check it you should open and run pyton files
+To check it you should open and run pyton file